Lowe Enterprises: History

 In July 2010, The Guardian Life Insurance Company of America took a "substantial" but non-controlling interest in Lowe Enterprises Investors.
 The insurance company also agreed to provide Lowe Enterprises with $200 million for investment purposes.
 Lowe said it would seek to purchase or invest in distressed or undervalued properties in the hotel, industrial, office, and retail sectors.
 In 2018, Lowe sold its interest in Lowe Enterprises Investors to Guardian and LEI senior executives and LEI rebranded.
 Lowe continues its own investment activities with joint venture partners.

 In 2016, Destination Hotels merged with Commune Hotels & Resorts to form Two Roads Hospitality in partnership with GEOLO Capital, doubling the size of Lowe's hotel and resort portfolio.
 In late 2018, Lowe and its partner sold Two Roads Hospitality to Hyatt Hotels Corporation for more than $450 million.
 Lowe also sold its interest in Lowe Enterprises Investors to its partner, The Guardian Life Insurance Company of America.

 Corporate structure

-Lowe is active in mixed-use, multifamily, office, retail, hotel, resort and resort community projects.

 Lowe Enterprises generates some funds of its own for real estate investment.
 However, most of its financing comes from a wide range of sources, such as government entities, real estate investment trusts, other real estate development companies, and institutional investors such as hedge funds and pension funds.
 The company prefers to rely on a wide range of financial sources to reduce risk.
 The company tends to invest in large projects with a view to retaining or managing the property in the long term.